diojin/diojin.github.io/README.md

 Here are some of my projects with brief introduction, for more information, you can just [navigate to each project through the links below](#mockingjay).

 ### [mockingjay]
-There are all my documents covering topics such as Java SE/Java EE, big data, algorithm and etc, as well as my code snippets, which are not in format of compilable project.
+There are all my documents covering topics such as Java SE/Java EE, big data, algorithm and etc, as well as my code snippets, which are not in format of compiled project.

 ### [doodles-scala]
 There are some scala sample codes, as well as algorithms on sorting, tree, graph, string, and etc.